Instructions

 \[Efficiency = \frac{\sigma^2_{mean}}{\sigma^2_{median}}\]

-• What does an efficiency value of 1 mean?
+• What does the an efficiency value of 1 mean?
 What does an efficiency value of less than one mean?

 • Create a figure to visually display these results; include a description of this figure, including any key takeaway points.